demattosanthony/bunbox/packages/bunbox/README.md

 **For everyone**

-You want a framework that's small enough to understand completely (~3,000 lines), but powerful enough to build real apps.
+You want a framework that's small enough to understand completely, but powerful enough to build real apps.
 No magic, no complexity - just files become routes, types flow through automatically.

 ---